fgahr/mini/README.md

 foo = ba;r

 [new_section]
-; Everything right from the first equal sign is the value exciting = isn't=it?
+; everything right from the first equal sign is the value ; spaces will be trimmed, though exciting=isn't=it?
 ```

 ## Why, then?